The Productivity Miracle for Finishing that Project You’ve Been Putting Off

 Are you afraid to look at your to do list because a big scary project is lurking there?
 Maybe it’s writing your memoirs or cleaning out the garage.
 Maybe you really want to do it or maybe you feel like it’s an obligation you can’t wiggle out of.
 Whatever the case, it’s draining your confidence and productivity.

-Reclaim your peace of mind by learning how to jump-start stubborn projects.
-Take a look at these suggestions to help you move ahead and avoid future impasse.
+Reclaim your peace of mind by learning how to jumpstart stubborn projects.
+Take a look at these suggestions to help you move ahead and avoid future impasses.

 How to Get a Stuck Project Moving:

 Break it down.
 Divide a massive project up into little pieces.
 Create intermediate deadlines and milestones where you can evaluate your progress.
 The process will look more manageable when you separate out each task and component.

 Start somewhere.
 Take a first step.
 You can begin with the easiest job or the top priority.
 Once you create some momentum, it will be easier to keep going.

 Identify your peak hours.
 If possible, work on challenging tasks when you are at your top capacity.
 If you’re a morning person, that could mean putting in a couple of hours before your day job.
 If you prefer evenings, ensure you stop before bedtime.

 Ask for help.
 We can accomplish more when we collaborate with others.
 Exchange services with a colleague so you both can cover the areas where you shine, and find support for where you need to grow.

 Minimize distractions.
 Make it easier to hunker down.
 Move away from the phone, snacks, and video games.
 Stay off the internet unless you need it for your work.

 Take a break.
 On the other hand, maybe you need some strategic time off.
 Stop thinking about your project for a day or two so you can view it with fresh eyes.